marcin-piekarski/0-to-pwa-in-minutes/README.md

 ## The Prerequisites:

-You will need HTTPS as a prerequisite when building a Progressive Web App.
+You'll want to enable SSL when building a Progressive Web App.

-I have added `http-server` as a depedency to this project and if you do an `npm install` you should be able to follow the steps found here Look here: https://stackoverflow.com/questions/35127383/npm-http-server-with-ssl on how to get a local certificate working.
+If you have a Mac, have a look at https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec to get an idea of how to get SSL working locally.

+After going through the tutorial.
+If run `npm install` and you want to use the `http-server` module to host locally.
+You should be able to use something like the command below to run in SSL mode:

+`./node_modules/.bin/http-server ./dist --ssl --key ./cert/server.key --cert ./cert/server.crt -a localhost -p 8080 -o`

 ## The Steps: